Accessory Dwelling Units

 Short-term Rentals – ADU cannot be used as short-term rentals.

-Owner occupancy requirement – Owner occupancy is not required on ADUs until 2025, which means both the primary dwelling and the ADU can be rented.
+ADU owner occupancy requirement – Owner occupancy is not required on ADUs, which means both the primary dwelling and the ADU can be rented.

 Unit Legalization – In San Francisco, there is also a unit legalization program to help you legalize an in-law unit without the ADU process.
 In that process, the unit needs to be existed prior to January 1, 2013.